MimeThaClown/Heist-of-Cinders/Party/Amara/Relationships.md

   ![[Pasted image 20250425205817.png]]

   ==Arannis served as the captain of an elite guard unit tasked with safeguarding pendragon.
 It earned him the respect and admiration across the city.
 He's revered for bravery and inspirational leadership.
 He upheld the Silverthorn family's prestigious reputation. == == So much so that a public funeral was held by the tribunal in the Escanor district in front of the tribuanal church.
-Banners of the surrounding buildings barring the
+Banners of the surrounding buildings baring the sun sigil of parasylsis and also embroidered in silver filgery of the silverthorn household sigil.

   Where father Calisto spoke and led a prayer.
 Amara publicly read Arranis' will and said to give his sword to Amara.
 He sacraficed himself for his team to ==